 About WPO business benefits

 I will also reflect on the above-mentioned business benefits so that we do not talk about tools alone.
 For example, Netflix has saved 43% of the hosting budget by turning on GZIP?!
-It’s hard to believe, but WPO stats says so.
-On that page you can follow the real life situations of other colleagues from the industry and see general trends, both on the frontend and backend optimization.
+It’s hard to believe, but WPO stats say so.
+On that page, you can follow the real-life situations of other colleagues from the industry and see general trends, both on the front end and backend optimization.
 For example, when you ask yourselves how fast your web should be, business people advise that you at least need to be faster than your first competitor (this is measured using the Dareboost.com site). 🙂

 At the end of the second day, Jake Archibald stole the show with his interactive quiz lecture where the audience responded to the provocative and backstabbing HTML5 performance questions (yes, it’s possible to discuss our topics Hamlet way as well :)).
 You can download the full quiz application on his GitHub

 Accessibility had its notable place at the Shift conference Split as well, where the Financial Times Head of development explained the use of the Pally CI tool to analyze the availability of web data.
 The world really is small because in New York the lecture was held by “her” developer Patrick Hamann from the same team (again using Financial Times as a good example of web accessibility).
 These are tips from their workshop:

 - Accessibility tests should be performed with real users who have real difficulties and they will give you the best comments

 - Accessibility also applies to difficulties of using the web in unfavorable conditions, for example, when only one hand is available, in places where there is a high level of noise or where you need to quickly “tap” the screen (UX/UI in cars)

 - Pally CI is a great tool for automated website accessibility monitoring

 - Color contrast accessibility checker is one of the first things to check/change on a web application.